 Projection Component Approach Capital-Related Costs a.
 Total return on rate base Direct calculation from projected rate base and rates of return b.
 Federal/State income taxes Accounting algorithms based on tax rates c.
 Deferred income taxes Difference in the accumulated deferred income taxes between years t and t-1 2.
 Depreciation, Depletion, and Amortization Estimated equation and accounting algorithm 3.
 Total Operating and Maintenance Expenses Estimated equation 4.
-Other Taxes Previous year's other taxes adjusted to inflation rate and growth in capacity new capacity (dollars)
+Other Taxes Previous year's other taxes adjusted to inflation rate and growth in capacity

-$TCOS{a,t}$ = total cost-of-service or revenue requirement for existing and taxes (dollars)
+$TCOS{a,t}$ = total cost-of-service or revenue requirement for existing and new capacity (dollars)

-$TRRB{a,t}$ = total return on rate base for existing and new capacity after
+$TRRB{a,t}$ = total return on rate base for existing and new capacity after taxes (dollars)

-$DDA{a,t}$ = depreciation, depletion, and amortization for existing and new
+$DDA{a,t}$ = depreciation, depletion, and amortization for existing and new capacity (dollars)

-$TOTAX{a,t}$ = total Federal and State income tax liability for existing and new
+TOTAXa,t = total Federal and State income tax liability for existing and new capacity (dollars)

-$TOM{a,t}$ = total operating and maintenance expenses for existing and new
+$TOM{a,t}$ = total operating and maintenance expenses for existing and new capacity (dollars)